Yorcloud/spfx-for-beginners/README.md

 This extension illustrates the following concepts:

-- topic 1
+- Webpart using ReactJS
-- topic 2
+- Webpart using ReactJS Hooks
-- topic 3
+- Webpart using no Framework

 > Notice that better pictures and documentation will increase the sample usage and the value you are providing for others.
 Thanks for your submissions advance.